-Some of the Boston brownstone home owners in the Back Bay have a great sense of humor.
-You can see it various times of the year with unique Christmas lights, awesome winter parking space savers and creative yard design.
+Some of the Boston brownstone homeowners in the Back Bay have a great sense of humor.
+You can see it at various times of the year with unique Christmas lights, awesome winter parking space savers, and creative yard design.
 I think they do some of this to amuse some of the commuters that walk through their neighborhood.

-On St. Botolph Street, one of the home owners has a little pond in the front of the house.
-For most of the year they have the water running and place rubber ducks and frogs around the pond.
+On St. Botolph Street, one of the homeowners has a little pond in the front of the house.
+For most of the year, they have the water running and place rubber ducks and frogs around the pond.
 It's very cute.
-In the Winter time they stick candy canes in the ground around the small pond.
+In the Wintertime they stick candy canes in the ground around the small pond.

 You can find the pond at 65 St. Botolph Street, about a 1/2 block from the Inn at St Botolph.
-It's not one of the "must see" tourist attractions, but just something unique to discover how Bostonians make their neighborhood special.
-While your in the neighborhood you should check out the SW Corridor Path.
+It's not one of the "must-see" tourist attractions, but just something unique to discover how Bostonians make their neighborhood special.
+While you're in the neighborhood you should check out the SW Corridor Path.

-The SW Corridor Path is an public walkway that is above the Orange Line.
-There's lots of seasonal flowers, dog park and a playground for the kids.
-In addition you'll get some really good photo opportunities of the Prudential and John Hancock buildings.
+The SW Corridor Path is a public walkway that is above the Orange Line.
+There are lots of seasonal flowers, a dog park, and a playground for the kids.
+Besides, you'll get some really good photo opportunities of the Prudential and John Hancock buildings.